wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 3 So it came to pass , that the husbandmen from the surrounding country gathered together , and pitched their tents hard by the city.

-4 And the number that came to the defence of the place was about thirty thousand valiant men ; moreover there were about five thousand husbandmen from the state of New Jersey ,
+4 And the number that came to the defence of the place was about thirty thousand valiant men ; moreover there were about five thousand husbandmen from the state of New Jersey ,*

+* The exertions of Daniel D. Thompkins , governor of the state of N. York , at this time , will long be remembered by the people.

 5 Now these men were called Jersey Blues , and they were encamped partly at Paules Hook , and partly at a place called the Narrows , which lieth to the south of the city about an hundred furlongs , where the destroying engines were placed in multitudes.